We think this movie stands out for:

-Families can talk about the theme of friendship.
+Families can talk about the theme of friendship in The Pirate Fairy.
 How do the fairies band together to help Zarina and save Pixie Hollow?
 What does their treatment of Zarina teach you about friendship?

 How does this fairy movie compare to the others?
 Did you appreciate the references to the original Peter Pan?

 The movie is a bit more violent than the previous Tink tales.
 Was the violence necessary to the pirate story?
 Why, or why not?